sebi75/socialyte-backend-impl/README.md

 From firebase BAAS to a custom backend implementation, from non-relational cloud firestore to relational db mysql and sequelize ORM.

-Tried to implement some tests, but I'm afraid the only ones that there'll be are these right now.
+Wanted to implement tests, but I'm afraid the only ones that they're gonna be be are these.

 Things this API supports are: